herrbert74/herrbert74.github.io/_tabs/portfolio.md

 ### FlickSlate

-My newest project to test pure Android features (as opposed to Compnies House, which is Kotlin Multiplatform now), mainly Compose nad MVVM at the beginning.
+My newest project to test pure Android features (as opposed to Compnies House, which is Kotlin Multiplatform now), mainly Compose and MVVM at the beginning.

 [https://github.com/herrbert74/FlickSlate][FlickSlate]

 ### KotlinCoroutinesPlayground

-Project to test out chapters in the book Kotlin Coroutines by Marcin Moskala
+Project to test out chapters in the book Kotlin Coroutines by Marcin Moskala.

 [https://github.com/herrbert74/KotlinCoroutinesPlayground][KotlinCoroutinesPlayground]